 Within the settlement area the main sources of employment are the three schools, the health centre, the dental practice, Abbeycrest care home and the Sonning Common garage, showroom and tyre centre.
-There are twenty or so retail and office premises - the biggest being the Co-op.
-The Herb Farm (garden nursery, shop and café) and the light industrial site off Kennylands Road known as Kidby's Yard also provide employment.
+There are twenty or so retail and office premises, the biggest being the Co-op.

+The Herb Farm (garden nursery, shop and cafe) and the light industrial site off Kennylands Road known as Kidby's Yard also provide employment.
 The potential area for expansion/development identified in the existing NDP was the part of the Kidby's Yard site closest to Kennylands Road, and a proposal to use that to accommodate the motor repair/MOT business currently located in Sedgewell Road has been supported by the parish council and is currently under development.
+Policy RE1b comments about the way in which proposals for alternative uses on the site would be considered.
+The third criteria identifies that such proposals may have the ability to improve the living conditions of adjacent residential properties.
+As part of any such proposals the District Council will consider whether there is a realistic prospect of mitigating the detrimental effects of continuing employment use.